valek007/AlpinRide/README.md

 # Alpine Ride 🏔️🚌

 **Alpine Ride** is a front-end educational project developed as part of the **Wonders** module.
-The goal is to build a **responsive landing page** for a bus ticket service in the Alps, following a provided design and technical requirements.
+The goal is to build a **fully responsive landing page** for a bus ticket service in the Alps, following a provided design and technical requirements.

 ---

 ## Project Phases

-The project is structured in two main phases:
+The project is structured in **one main phase**:

 1. **Part 1 – HTML and CSS**

    * **Part 1.1:** Core structure, hero section, SCSS setup, desktop layout
-   * **Part 1.2:** All remaining static sections and full page layout
+   * **Part 1.2:** All remaining static sections and full page layout, including **responsive behavior for mobile and ultra mobile**

-2. **Part 2 – JavaScript Functionality**
+> **Note:** Part 2 (JavaScript functionality) is not implemented in this version.

 ---

 ## 📌 Current Status – Part 1 Completed (HTML & CSS)

-The project is currently **fully completed in terms of structure and styling**.
+The project is **fully completed in terms of structure, styling, and responsiveness**.
-All required sections are implemented using **semantic HTML** and **SCSS**, following the provided design.
+All required sections are implemented using **semantic HTML** and **SCSS**, following the provided design and responsive specifications.

 ---